icons8/lunacy-docs/docs/troubleshooting.md

         url: '/faq'
 ---

-You can read about potential issues and ways to solve them in the <a href="https://lunacy.docs.icons8.com/faq/#questions-about-possible-issues" target="_blank">corresponding section</a> of the <a href="https://lunacy.docs.icons8.com/faq/" target="_blank">FAQ page</a>.
+If you run into a problem, check out the list of possible fixes in the <a href="https://lunacy.docs.icons8.com/faq/#questions-about-possible-issues" target="_blank">FAQ page</a>.

+If that doesn't help or your issue isn't listed, you can report the problem to our suppport team through our **feedback form**:

+1. In Lunacy, select **Help → Report an issue**.
+2. Describe the problem and attach any screenshots, files, or the malfunctioning document.

+If Lunacy isn’t opening, leave a post on our <a href="https://community.icons8.com/" target="_blank">Community Support</a> board or reach out to us through <a href="https://lunacy.docs.icons8.com/contact/#our-socials" target="_blank">our socials</a>.

-If that doesn't help, our support team may need additional information about the cause of a crash or freeze event.
-In these cases, memory dump files are extremely helpful.
+Our support team may need additional information in order to pin down the issue.
+In the case of a crash or freeze event, memory dump files are extremely helpful.
 This section goes over how to find them on different operating systems.

 ## Important notes

-### Reporting issues

-You can **report any issue** you run into through our **feedback form**:
-1. Un Lunacy, select **Help → Report an issue**.
-2. Describe the problem and attach any screenshots, files, or the malfunctioning document.

-If Lunacy isn’t opening, leave a post on our <a href="https://community.icons8.com/" target="_blank">Community Support</a> board or reach out to us through <a href="https://lunacy.docs.icons8.com/contact/#our-socials" target="_blank">our socials</a>.

 ### Archiving memory dump files

 Please **archive all dump files** before you send them to us.
-They may end up several GBs in size and sending them to a `.zip` archive reduces the size significantly.
+They may end up several GBs in size and placing them into a `.zip` archive reduces the size significantly.
 This also means you can upload and send over the files to us much faster.

 ### Privacy and security